 Windows versions supporting Unicode:

-Requirements for publishing projects:
+General requirements for publishing projects:

-You can publish Unicode projects to these formats with any version of Windows XP or later provided you have the necessary language support installed to display and edit the language you are using.
+You can publish Unicode projects to these formats provided you have the necessary language support installed to display and edit the language you are using.
 Help+Manual itself handles the Unicode output to WebHelp, eBooks and MS Word DOCX, and the MS Help 2.0 compiler is fully Unicode-compliant.

 Requirements for viewing Unicode-based help:

-WebHelp, eBooks, MS Word DOCX:
+WebHelp, eWriter Help, eBooks, MS Word DOCX:

 Visual Studio Help: